gtuck/web3400-Course-Docs/assignments/01/description.md

 ```

 ## Project Completion and Review
 At this point, you have a complete HTML page with all the elements and structures learned.
-The final code is a combination of all the above snippets, organized into a coherent webpage.
+The final code combines all the above snippets and is organized into a coherent webpage.

 **Deliverable**
 Save the file as index.html